What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of 1 Hotel Hanalei Bay

 All the Hawai‘ian islands have hiking trails through gorgeous landscapes.
 If you want off-the-beaten-path variety, you may prefer the Big Island or Kauai.
-The former pairs verdant jungles with volcanic parks, while the latter hosts some of the densest jungle in the United States as well as a unique desert environment.
-Each island can make a case for being the most beautiful.
+The former pairs verdant jungles with volcanic parks, while the latter has some of the densest jungle in the United States, as well as a unique desert environment.

 More tropical travel inspiration